 Under the Company's corporate governance policies, the Compensation Committee's role is to establish a plan of continuity for management of the Company and to fulfill the Board's responsibilities relating to human resource and compensation matters for the directors, the CEO and the other officers and members of senior management of the Company.
 In this regard, among its other duties the Compensation Committee reviews and makes recommendations to the Board regarding the compensation philosophy and guidelines for the directors, officers and senior management of the Company, as well as the goals and objectives of officers and senior management.
-The Compensation Committee leads periodic reviews of the CEO's compensation, and is responsible for reporting the results of such review to the Board, and for reviewing the CEO's reports and recommendations as to the performance and compensation of officers other than the CEO (and ultimately reporting to the Board on such review).
-In addition, the Compensation, and other benefit plans, as well as for specific equity incentive awards.
+The Compensation Committee leads periodic reviews of the CEO's compensation, and is responsible for reporting the results of such review to the Board and for reviewing the CEO's reports and recommendations as to the performance and compensation of officers other than the CEO (and ultimately reporting to the Board on such review).
+In addition, the Compensation Committee makes recommendations to the Board regarding equity incentive plans, other incentive compensation, and other benefit plans, as well as for specific equity incentive awards.